panoply/spx/docs/src/views/docs/components/nodes.md

 </div>
 ```

 In this setup, the `spx-node` attribute connects each DOM element to its corresponding node within the `Example` component.
-The `buttonNode`, `counterNode`, and `feedbackNode` are now directly linked to their respective DOM elements, allowing for seamless interaction and dynamic updates within the component's logic.
+The `{js} this.buttonNode`, `{js} this.counterNode`, and `{js} this.feedbackNode` are now directly linked to their respective DOM elements, allowing for seamless interaction and dynamic updates within the component's logic.

----

 # Accessing Nodes

-In our component, nodes can be easily accessed through the `this` context, which is available in all components.
+In our component, nodes can be easily accessed through the `{js} this` context, which is available in all components.
 The `dom` object not only provides direct access to the defined nodes but also includes additional references that facilitate interaction with associated elements.
 This makes it straightforward to manipulate DOM elements directly from within a component.
 Here's an example of how we can access our defined nodes:

 <!-- prettier-ignore -->
 ```js